sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/perforce.md

 # Using Perforce depots with Sourcegraph

 Sourcegraph supports [Perforce](https://perforce.com) depots using the [git p4](https://git-scm.com/docs/git-p4) adapter or [p4-fusion](https://github.com/salesforce/p4-fusion).
 This creates an equivalent Git repository from a Perforce depot.
 An experimental feature can be enabled to [configure Perforce depots through the Sourcegraph UI](#add-a-perforce-code-host).
-For Sourcegraph <3.25.1, Sourcegraph's tool for serving local directories is required - see [adding depots using `src serve-git`](#add-perforce-depos-using-src-serve-git).
+For Sourcegraph <3.25.1, Sourcegraph's tool for serving local directories is required—see [adding depots using `src serve-git`](#add-perforce-depos-using-src-serve-git).

 Screenshot of using Sourcegraph for code navigation in a Perforce depot:

 ![Viewing a Perforce repository on Sourcegraph](https://sourcegraphstatic.com/git-p4-example.png)

-> NOTE: Perforce support is a work in progress - see [known issues and limitations](#known-issues-and-limitations).
+> NOTE: Perforce support is a work in progress—see [known issues and limitations](#known-issues-and-limitations).

 ## Add a Perforce code host